Universumgames/expoll_server/API.md

     -   `mail` (String)
     -   `active` (boolean) (indicates wether the account has been deactivated, see [Deactivate user](#deactivate-user))
     -   `admin`(most presumably false)

+### Login

+Endpoint to either request a login mail or to retrieve a cookie with the loginKey provided.
+This endpoint is designed for webclients wanting to send the loginkey in the future over a cookie.
+The cookie will be provided over this endpoint.

+Detailed request list:

+-   Path `/user/login`
+-   HTTP Method `POST`
+-   optional data (JSON body): `loginKey` if already recieved
+-   returns (not key provided):
+    -   200 (OK)
+    -   An EMail will be sent to the user (if he is registered)
+-   returns (loginKey provided):
+    -   a cookie

 ### Edit User settings